Troubleshooting Apache Kudu

 When Kudu starts, it checks each configured data directory, expecting either for all to be initialized or for all to be empty.
 If a server fails to start with a log message such as the following, then this precondition check has failed.

-Check failed: _s.ok() Bad status: Already present: Could not create new FS layout: FSManager root is not empty: /data0/kudu/data
+Check failed: _s.ok() Bad status: Already present: FS layout already exists; not overwriting existing layout: FSManager roots already exist: /data0/kudu/data

 This could be because Kudu was configured with non-empty data directories on first startup, or because a previously-running, healthy Kudu process was restarted and at least one data directory was deleted or is somehow corrupted, perhaps because of a disk error.
 If it is the latter, refer Changing Directory Configuration.